Johann Palisa: Discoveries

 One of his discoveries was 253 Mathilde, a 50-kilometer sized C-type asteroid in the intermediate asteroid belt, which was visited by the NEAR Shoemaker spacecraft on 27 June 1997.
 The robotic probe passed within 1200 km of Mathilde at 12:56 UT at 9.93 km/s, returning imaging and other instrument data including over 500 images which covered 60% of Mathilde's surface.
 Only a small number of minor planets have been visited by spacecraft.

 Palisa made all of his asteroid discoveries visually.
 Even though Max Wolf had revolutionised the process of asteroid discovery by introducing photography in the 1890s, Palisa continued to trust on visual observations.
 His final discovery, 1073 Gellivara, was the last asteroid that was found visually.
 Johann Palisa remains the most successful visual (non-photographic) asteroid discoverer of all time.

+It should also take 73 years after the last asteroid discovery of 1073 Gellivara until the next minor planet 9097 Davidschlag was discovered by Austrian amateur astronomers Erich Meyer, Erwin Obermair und Herbert Raab.

 Family

 Palisa married his second wife, Anna Benda, in 1902.
 Asteroid 734 Benda is named after her.
 He also named minor planets after other members of his family: 320 Katharina after his mother, Katherina, 321 Florentina for his daughter Florentine.

 His granddaughter was Gertrud Rheden, wife of astronomer Joseph Rheden.
 Asteroid 710 Gertrud is named after her.